chatmail/specs/group-membership/README.md

    to send a message, but this requirement is difficult to formalize.

 2. All devices eventually stop sending membership messages that change member list.

+### Immediate consistency

+If subset of devices S has empty reception queues and the same view of the group memberlist and later always only modifies membership of devices outside the state S, then whenever devices in the set S have empty reception queues they have the same group memberlist.

+Less formally, as long as membership of some device is not modified, fetching all messages should be enough to get into state consistent with other similar devices.

+### State transitions

 Initially there is one device
 that created the chat and has itself in the member list